MaeveA2025/MaeveA2025/README.md

-- 👋 Hi, I’m Ethan Abbate, I'm a freshman at RIT and currently studying software engineering BS
+- 👋 Hi, I’m Ethan Abbate, I'm a 2nd year at RIT and currently studying software engineering BS
-- 👀 I’m interested in app development and python
+- 👀 I’m interested in Python, Java, C, C++ and SQL
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning SQL and project Management
 - 💞️ I’m looking to collaborate on new and exciting coding projects
 - 📫 How to reach me eja9979@g.rit.edu